awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-troubleshooting-browser-based-ssh-rdp-client-connection.md

 ```

 **Note**
-For more information about the AWS CLI, see [Set up and configure the AWS CLI to work with Lightsail](lightsail-how-to-set-up-and-configure-aws-cli.md)\.
+For more information about the AWS CLI, see [Configuring the AWS Command Line Interface to work with Amazon Lightsail](lightsail-how-to-set-up-and-configure-aws-cli.md)\.

 **Can’t connect, contact customer support**

 The following error message displays when there’s a host key or certificate mismatch, and Lightsail determines that there is suspicious activity that warrants further investigation, such as a man\-in\-the\-middle attack\.

-![\[Host key or certificate mismatch error for the Lightsail browser-based SSH or RDP client.\]](https://d9yljz1nd5001.cloudfront.net/en_us/839d5f6fb9fda85efe16b0c03ccc5f0f/images/amazon-lightsail-browser-ssh-rdp-cant-connect.png)
+![\[Host key or certificate mismatch error for the Lightsail browser-based SSH or RDP client.\]](https://d9yljz1nd5001.cloudfront.net/en_us/cfefe1b500656f5beb2491eaf820d8f4/images/amazon-lightsail-browser-ssh-rdp-cant-connect.png)

 This error message means that you can’t connect to the instance using the browser\-based SSH or RDP client\.
 [Contact support](https://console.aws.amazon.com/support/home#/) for assistance\.